microsoft/pxt-arcade/docs/skillmap/forest/forest3.md

 ---

-Click on the game controller icon and press and hold the (A) button to spray water.
+Start your game, then press and hold the (A) button to spray water.

 How does it work?
 What happens when you move your plane around and spray water at the same time?